Montenegrin Men's Handball First League: Montenegrin League

-Since 2006, six different clubs won the trophy of the Montenegrin handball champion.
+Since 2006, six clubs have been Montenegrin handball champion.

-The most successful club is RK Lovćen Cetinje with 9 titles, while RK Budućnost Podgorica and RK Budvanska rivijera have won 2 titles.
+The most successful club is RK Lovćen Cetinje with 12 titles, while RK Budućnost Podgorica and RK Budvanska rivijera have won 2 titles.
 RK Brskovo, RK Berane and RK Partizan Tivat all have a single championship title.

-With 2 titles from FR Yugoslavia Championship (2000, 2001), two times winner of the FRY Cup (2002, 2003), 9 titles in Montenegrin league and 12 wins in Montenegrin Cup, RK Lovćen is the most successful club of Montenegro.
+With 2 titles from FR Yugoslavia Championship (2000, 2001), two times winner of the FRY Cup (2002, 2003), 12 titles in Montenegrin league and 12 wins in Montenegrin Cup, RK Lovćen is the most successful club of Montenegro.

 Overall

 Below is an overall list, with titles won in both leagues – Montenegrin League and FR Yugoslavia / Serbia and Montenegro Championship.

 Performances by clubs

 Seasons

 During the past, in Montenegrin First League participated 17 different teams.
 Only one club competed in the all seasons – Lovćen.

 Final placements

 Below is the list of participants of the First League with their placements during the every single season.